roots/docs/sage/theme-templates.md

 * Copy `page.php` to `front-page.php` for customizing the static front page
 * Copy `page.php` to `page-about.php` for customizing a page called About

-The [theme wrapper documentation](/sage/docs/theme-wrapper/) goes into depth about creating new `base.php` files, but if you’d like to have a customized `base.php` based off a certain template, just copy it to `base-<template name>.php`.
+The [theme wrapper documentation](/sage/docs/theme-wrapper/) goes into depth about creating new `base.php` files, but if you’d like to have a customized `base.php` based on a certain template, just copy it to `base-<template name>.php`.
 You can add conditional statements to `base.php` whenever possible and should generally aim to not have multiple theme wrappers in your theme.